AbdullahKady/thread-synchronization/README.md

 ## Note:
-  Adjust the relevant path of the input files depending on your project setup In the current setup, I'm passing the relevant path assumnig the input files would be present at the folder of the project
+  Adjust the relevant path of the input files depending on your project setup In the current setup, I'm passing the relevant path assumnig the input files would be present at the folder `inputs` in the parent directory of the source files.